ceresgalax/CeresAudio/README.md

 library.

-Instead of simply providing C# bindings for cubeb, CeresAudio instead implements cubeb audio callbacks and a ring buffer in C, allowing for the audio callback to run with a little latency as possible.
+Instead of simply providing C# bindings for cubeb, CeresAudio instead implements cubeb audio callbacks and a ring buffer in C, allowing for the audio callback to run with as little latency as possible.
 CeresAudio provides a simple thread-safe C# interface for filling this ring buffer with rendered audio.

 # Usage